AfzalNMSU/Cryptocurrency-Data-Analysis/README.md

 Brief summary: <br>
 This folder contains code and datasets download link for testing and analyzing New York city taxi trips.
 The specific technique considered describe the geographic range of the taxi trips, average computed trip distance, and vizualize the results in graphs, plots, and indicate on the New York city map.

+I have done a Cryptocurrency Data Analysis here.
+And using other dataset, which have effect on the cryptocurrency price, I have found the correlation between the
+Bitcoin Price and other factors like BTC price, BTC hash rate, BTC_difficulty etc.

 Team: <br>
 Afzal Hossain <br>
 Department of Electrical and Computer Engineering <br>